awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-how-to.md

 }
 ```

-## Modifying the Credit Specification of a Burstable Performance Instance<a name="modify-burstable-performance-instances"></a>
+## Modifying the credit specification of a burstable performance instance<a name="modify-burstable-performance-instances"></a>

 You can switch the credit specification of a running or stopped instance at any time between `unlimited` and `standard`\.